flutter/website/src/docs/development/data-and-backend/firebase.md

 {{site.alert.note}}
   Some Flutterfire plugins are in development and have not yet reached 1.0.
-For more info, see the [https://github.com/FirebaseExtended/flutterfire][FlutterFire] page.
+For more info, see the [Flutterfire plugins][FlutterFire] page.
 {{site.alert.end}}

 Firebase supports Flutter.
 For more information, see: